Chsalinetti/SpotifyGetSong/README.md

 A Raspberry PI can be used to have this program displayed by itself on a monitor.

 ## Implementation
-Spotify Get Song requires the following libraries to be impemented:
+This program requires the following libraries to be impemented:

 ```bash
 python3 -m pip install --upgrade pip
 python3 -m pip install --upgrade Pillow
 ```

-Spotify Get Song requires a client_id.py file with the following implementation:
+This program requires a client_id.py file with the following implementation:

 ```python
 import requests